Russia-Ukraine war: Three DUP MPs barred as part of sanction

 Russia has already banned hundreds of elected British MPs and the foreign ministry in Moscow announced that work on expanding the list would continue.

+"In a way, I'm relieved though as well, because when my two colleagues were mentioned and I wasn't mentioned there was suspicion in the party that I was some sort of closet commie or friend of Putin who escaped these sanctions," he said, adding that he had "no plans to go to Russia" anyway.

+"I think it just again illustrates the degree of tyranny that Russian people must live under."

-In a tweet, Mr Robinson said he rejected "Russian war crimes & imperial aggression".
+In a tweet, party colleague Mr Robinson said he rejected "Russian war crimes and imperial aggression".

 "I'm proud my constituency produces the means for brave Ukrainians to defend themselves," he added.